+The file glite-voms-server.cfg.xml also contains a set of

+<instance service="rgma-servicetool"/>

-The file glite-voms-server.cfg.xml also contains a set of <instance service="rgma-servicetool"/> parameter instances in order to publish the existence and status of the VOMS server to the information system R-GMA.
+parameter instances in order to publish the existence and status of the VOMS server to the information system R-GMA.
 A default instance is already defined and can be directly configured.
 Additional instances can be added by simply copying and pasting the <instance service="rgma-servicetool"/> for each VO that you want to configure and change all changeme values accordingly.
 Refer to Table 8 for the list of parameters for each instance that can/have to be set and section 6.4 for the description of the R-GMA servicetool.

-Parameter Default value Description

-User-defined Param neters

 voms.db.type Database type to be used.
+Can be

-Can be 'mysql oracle'.
-This parameter cannot be specified separately per VO.
+cannot be specified separately per

-Example: mysql

-[Type: 'string']
+Example: mysql [Type: 'string']

 voms.db.host Hostname of the database server.

-Put 'localhost' if you run the database on the same machine. [new in version 1.4]

-This parameter can be specified

-also separately per VO.
+Put 'localhost' if you run the database on the same machine.
+This parameter can be specified also separately per VO.
+Example: localhost generated emails should be submitted.
+Use 'localhost' if you have a fully configured SMTP server running on this host.
+Otherwise specify the hostname of a working SMTP submission service.
+This parameter can be specified also separately per VO.

+Host to which voms-admin-servicevoms.admin.smtp.host